Penelope Pitstop

-Penelope Pitstop is a fictional character who appeared in the 1968 Hanna-Barbera animated series Wacky Races and the spin-off The Perils of Penelope Pitstop, and was voiced by Janet Waldo.
+Penelope Pitstop is a cartoon character who appeared in the 1968 Hanna-Barbera animated series Wacky Races and the spin-off The Perils of Penelope Pitstop, and was voiced by Janet Waldo.
 She also appeared in the 2017 series of Wacky Races.

 Background

 Penelope "Penny" Pitstop is a southern belle, and the only female racer in the original Wacky Races lineup, driving a pink car known as The Compact Pussycat which has personal grooming facilities with several gadgets or stored beauty products that sometimes backfire on other racers.
 She always has time to relax and worry about her looks, because her car is a mobile beauty parlor.
 Penelope Pitstop also has a habit of holding her arm out in the breeze to dry newly applied nail polish, which the others racers mistake for a turn signal.
 Two such instances are depicted in the 1968 series, first at the beginning of "Beat the Clock to Yellow Rock" when Penelope is at the front and inadvertently slows down the entire pack of races for seventeen miles, and again in "Speeding for Smogland" which sends the Ant Hill Mob and their race car, The Bulletproof Bomb, crashing into a cactus.

 Peter Perfect had a crush on her, a feeling that was returned, and always tried to help her; in "Dash to Delaware", they almost end up married.
 In the 2006 animated short, Wacky Races Forever, it is revealed that she had two children with Peter Perfect.

 Unlike other drivers, Penelope rarely was targeted by the other racers (except Dick Dastardly of course), as it seems they also liked and tried to help her as Peter did.
 Penny was always thankful for their assistance and was perhaps the most peaceful racer on the track, though she twice gave the Creepy Coupe's dragon and serpent a good bashing with her umbrella.
 In the 2017 version, she eventually shows martial arts skills.

 Penelope also had her own cartoon series, The Perils of Penelope Pitstop, which also featured her rescuers the Ant Hill Mob.
 Her sworn enemy is the Hooded Claw (who is the secret identity of her own guardian, Sylvester Sneekly).
-Although she is blind to the fact her guardian is her nemesis in disguise, she is very smart and often manages to get herself out of trouble before her true guardians the Ant Hill Mob can get to her in time.
+Although she is blind to the fact her guardian is her nemesis in disguise, she is very smart and often manages to get herself out of trouble before her true guardians the Ant Hill Mob can get to her.